alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 On the subject of exploration: if you prefer the path of self discovery, here's a <a href="https://github.com/alephnode/rust-sandbox/tree/master/generate_blog_template" target="_blank">link to the GitHub repo</a> for this project.

-Also, if you haven't already done so, install the rust compiler and package manager by following the instructions in the <a href="https://doc.rust-lang.org/book/title-page.html" target="_blank">Rustlang documentation.</a>
+Also, if you haven't already done so, install the Rust compiler and package manager by following the instructions in the <a href="https://doc.rust-lang.org/book/title-page.html" target="_blank">Rustlang documentation.</a>

 Alright, let's dive in.